USEPA/useeio-widgets/charts/charts.md

 You can build the USEEIO React widgets locally.
 Start with the following repo:

 [https://github.com/modelearth/io](https://github.com/modelearth/io)
-The io repo contains a fork of [useeio-widgets](https://github.com/usepa/useeio-widgets), plus a built copy and extras.
+The io repo contains a fork of [useeio-widgets](https://github.com/usepa/useeio-widgets), plus a built copy and extras (navigation and configuration examples).

 Also clone the [https://github.com/localsite/localsite](https://github.com/localsite/localsite) repo and place it adjacent to the "io" repo.
 Here's info on [getting localhost setup on your local computer](../../localsite/start/).